0

 6. Action Plan

 It is the final action.
 Be proactive and outline your plans for putting them into action.
 Based on your findings, make the necessary adjustments to position yourself for the next instance of the same circumstance.
-For citation guidance, refer to the Gibbs model of reflection or seek professional assistance.
+In case, you face issues in jotting it jotting it down, it is best to use our AI Essay Typer tool.

 • What did you learn from the situation?